 Coronavirus and the Minimum Income Requirement

 Coronavirus affected many couple’s abilities to have sufficient income.
 Their loss of earnings may mean that the family will be unable to meet the financial requirements.

 The Home Office has taken steps to protect couples who found themselves in this situation.
 Here is what they say in their Guidance:

 ‘There are temporary concessions in place if you’re unable to meet the requirements of the family Immigration Rules to enter or remain in the UK due to coronavirus.
-If you’re unable to travel back to the UK due to coronavirus travel restrictions and your leave has expired, a short break in continuous residence will be overlooked.
+If you’re unable to travel back to the UK due to coronavirus travel restrictions and your leave has expired, the Home Office promised to disregard a short break in continuous residence.
 You are expected to make your next application as soon as possible.’